danbsi/github4standards/README.md

 ## context
 - the d^4 group recognise - as well as many others at bsi - that we may be able to use new tools to speed up standards making
 - there is neglible barrier to trying github as a tool for this
-- we ahve committees that are very technically competent, and may as well trial tools (github, wiki, other...)
+- we have committees that are very technically competent, and may as well trial tools (github, wiki, other...)

 ## purpose
 - determine if github works for early stage standards development